 The Heart Foundation now has an American arm, recognised for tax deduction purposes.
 American downers can make checks payable to Sassoon Heart Foundation Inc. 1811 NW 51ST, #1264, Ft.
 Lauderdale, Florida 33309.

-The 54th Annual Heart Ball in aid of the Sir Victor Sassoon will be held on February 17th, 2018 at the Melia Nassau Beach in the Independence Ballroom.
+The 55th Annual Heart Ball will be held on February 16th, 2019 at the Grand Hyatt Baha Mar Resort in the Andros Ballroom.
 To order your tickets and insure your table of good seating, contact the Sassoon Heart Foundation at 242 327 0806.